How to Detect and Prevent iGaming Affiliate Fraud as an Operator

 How to avoid iGaming affiliate fraud?

-While throughout this article, we explored ways to detect and prevent affiliate fraud in iGaming, the best way of countering them is to avoid these frauds in the first place.
+Throughout this article, we explored ways of iGaming affiliate detection and prevention, but the best way to counter them is to avoid these frauds in the first place.
 One of the best ways of making sure that your business is not at risk of iGaming fraud is to work with only reputable iGaming affiliates.
 Companies that have established names for themselves are less likely to risk damaging their reputations for a momentary gain.
 However, finding these types of iGaming affiliates can sometimes be tricky.
 Let’s take a look at how you can find top casino affiliates and ensure the legitimacy of your existing partners up next.

-Many operators post their bad experiences with certain iGaming affiliates on various forums and discussion websites on the internet, which is a great tool in determining if an affiliate is fraudulent or not.
-Many keywords, such as “scam” and “fraud,” can be used in conjunction with the company’s name on popular search engines, such as Google, for this purpose.
-Search queries with many relevant results from different operators often signify a troublesome iGaming affiliate that you should stay away from.
+Operators often share their bad experiences with certain iGaming affiliates on various forums and discussion websites on the internet, making the internet a strong tool for iGaming affiliate fraud detection.
+Try searching keywords like “iGaming scam” and “iGaming fraud” together with the company’s name on popular search engines, such as Google.
+If your search queries bring many relevant results from different operators, it’s a strong red flag.

 3. Check the affiliate’s website and traffic